-This committee is comprised of 20-30 faculty members from basic science and clinical departments (including emeritus faculty), 3-9 alumni (including up to 3 house officers), and 13-18 student representatives from the senior class.
+This committee is comprised of 25-35 faculty members from basic science and clinical departments (including emeritus faculty), 5-10 alumni (including up to 3 house officers), and 12-20 student representatives from the senior class.
 The Assistant Dean for Admissions serves as Chair in a voting capacity.
-The Associate Deans for Admissions and Community Engagement and Health Equity Programs serve in an ex-officio, non-voting capacity.
-The committee's decisions must be free of bias and potential conflicts of interest, therefore, prior to participation and yearly thereafter, each committee member is oriented to the admissions process, conflicts of interest, confidentiality, bias, and the school's mission and diversity statement.
+The Associate Deans for Admissions and Community Engagement and Health Programs serve in an ex-officio, non-voting capacity.
+The committee's decisions must be free of bias and potential conflicts of interest, therefore, prior to participation and yearly thereafter, each committee member is oriented to the admissions process, conflicts of interest, confidentiality, bias, and the school's mission.
 Committee members sign annual attestation forms acknowledging recusal from discussions and voting when conflicts of interest are present.